-Jonathan: Yeah, there's clearly a lack of training, communication
+Jonathan: Yeah, there's clearly a lack of training, communication and practice.

 One of our client’s business is crisis response.
 This is an organization that was formed after the BP spill in the Gulf.
-Nowadays, by law, welling gas companies must have crises response teams ready to deal with disasters.
+Nowadays, by law, welling gas companies must have crisis response teams ready to deal with disasters.
 So they actually practice crises actions on a regular basis.

 I think that's a great strategy for a lot of organizations, both in terms of employee training and communication.
 It is like running fire drills and doing role play.

-We do it in sales processes when we're teaching a sales person, but most organizations forget that this is a really easy exercise that doesn't cost a lot of money or time.
+We do it in sales processes when we're teaching a salesperson, but most organizations forget that this is a really easy exercise that doesn't cost a lot of money or time.
 And it could actually save them hundreds and millions in reputation, damage, delays, and lost contracts.

-Elizabeth: On the flip side of just preparing for crisis communications, there are reinforcement and proactive positive activities that can be performed all along the way.
+Elizabeth: On the flip side of just preparing for crisis communications, there are the reinforcement and proactive positive activities that can be performed all along the way.
 United is “Fly the friendly skies,” so what if, for years, they had been reinforcing and doing internal campaigns about what it means to fly the friendly skies?